-Prerequisite: English 9
+Prerequisite: English 9 Level: Grade 10

-Level: Grade 10 Full Year: 1 Credit
+Full Year: 1 Credit

 English 10 has standards of learning in reading, speech, and writing, all integrated in the classroom.
 Tenth graders will read and critique selected literary works (nonfiction, short stories, novels, poetry, drama) from a variety of eras and cultures.
 Attention will be given to speech activities.
-The students will critique the writing of peers, using analysis to improve their writing skills.
 Students will do a complete MLA research paper.
 Student learning is enhanced through the use of computer technology.

-American Literature offered 2022-2023
+American Literature offered 2024-2025